A Primer into Molecular Gastronomy

 By stacking new technology upon a foundation of established food science, chefs and culinarians are able to develop new creations that excite the senses of sight, taste, and smell.

 Chefs naturally tend to be creative, and the opportunity to experiment with different ways of making great food is what makes the culinary profession so exciting.
-That’s why students in Escoffier’s culinary and pastry programs are taught palate development and how to critically evaluate food – which prepares them to be more well-rounded culinarians.
+That’s why students in Escoffier’s online culinary school and pastry school programs are taught palate development and how to critically evaluate food – which prepares them to be more well-rounded culinarians.

 But what exactly is molecular gastronomy?
 And do you need a science degree or a lab to practice it?